DevashreePatrikar/DSAPM_RBFN_DAS/README.md

 1. Description
-This repository contains the Google Colab notebook and dataset used for our paper, "Dual-Stage Attention Mechanism for Robust Video Anomaly Detection and Localization," submitted to "The Visual Computer".
+This repository contains the Google Colab notebook and dataset used for our paper, "Dual-Stage Attention Mechanism for Robust Video Anomaly Detection and Localization," currently submitted to a journal.
 The project focuses on anomaly detection in video surveillance using CLSTM with Attention, RBFN optimization, and anomaly localization using a Spatial Pyramid Network with Attention.

 2. Link for datasets:
 UCSD Ped1 and Ped2: http://svcl.ucsd.edu/projects/anomaly/dataset.htm